Zequez/logseq-vault/pages/Is Glue.md

 		- ---
 			- This computer is expensive -> Belief
 			- I am a human -> Storyworld
-			- You are an idiot -> Judgement
+			- You are  -> Judgement:
-			- You don't listen to me -> Conclusions: I see you are not responding,
+			- You don't change -> Conclusions: I see you doing something that you have done before, so I conclude you don't change
 			- This doesn't make sense -> Assumption: I'm assuming it doesn't make sense because I don't understand it -
 			-